d2l-ai/d2l-en/chapter_recurrent-neural-networks/deep-rnn.md

 ## Concise Implementation

-Fortunately much of the logistics required to implement multiple layers of an RNN are readily available in Gluon.
+Fortunately many of the logistical details required to implement multiple layers of an RNN are readily available in Gluon.
 To keep things simple we only illustrate the implementation using such built-in functionality.
 The code is very similar to the one we used previously for LSTMs.
-In fact, the only difference is that we specify the number of layers explicitly.
+In fact, the only difference is that we specify the number of layers explicitly rather than picking the default of a single layer.
 Let's begin by importing the appropriate modules and data.

 ```{.python .input  n=17}
 import sys